 - Limited movement

 - Speech difficulties

-To build accessible websites, there is a range of development practices and designs that help people with disabilities navigate a website.
-One example is ensuring adequate color contrast between the background and text colors on a website.
+To build accessible websites, a range of development practices and designs help people with disabilities navigate a website.
+One example is ensuring adequate color contrast between a website’s background and text colors.
 It makes reading the text easier for those with low vision.

 Why Accessibility Matters

-In Europe, 25 percent of people live with long-term limitations or a disability.
-In the United States, there are more than 56 million people who live with a disability.
+In Europe, 25 percent of people have long-term limitations or a disability.
+In the United States, more than 56 million people live with a disability.
 Digital technology makes some activities easier for those with disabilities, but many services, products, and information move online without considering website accessibility features.

-Inaccessible and poorly designed technology make it hard for people with disabilities to participate on a daily basis.
+Inaccessible and poorly designed technology make it hard for people with disabilities to participate daily.
 Another group that struggles with digital technologies is elderly consumers.
 Lack of adequate contrast, complicated online forms, and poorly organized checkout make a website unusable.

-For people living with disabilities and the elderly, access to online services, such as administrative offices, police stations, and health centers is endangered by inadequate digital accessibility issues.
+For people with disabilities and the elderly, access to online services, such as administrative offices, police stations, and health centers, is endangered by inadequate digital accessibility issues.

 A cluttered website with missing metadata descriptions and unclear text creates unnecessary, avoidable obstacles even if there are assistive technologies such as screen reading software that reads content aloud to those who are visually impaired.
 It threatens the rights of the disabled and has consequences for a business.

 Reasons to Make Accessible Websites